 In class discussions on prepared topics, and thematic exerecises provide students with opportunities to apply theory and methods.
 The course pages provide additional information and access to extra learning resources.

 Active participation in class hours, exercises and group work are important to enable students to apply theories and methods that have been presented in class/are in the readings for each class hour for improved analytical capabilities on concrete policy issues.

 Perman, R., Y. Ma, M. Common, D. Maddison, J. McGilvray.
 2011.
 Natural Resource and Environmental Economics.
 4th ed.
 London: Longman. (subject to change if an even more suited textbook becomes available).

 Microeconomics at the level of ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare or an equivalent course from other universities.

-General good knowledge in mathematics equivalent to ECN102 Introduction to Mathematics for Economists.
+General good knowledge in mathematics equivalent to ECN102 Introduction to Mathematics for Economists or MATH100 Introductory Mathematics.
 Knowledge about differentiation, integration, and unconstrained/constrained optimization.

-Two tematic in-class tests (environmental economics and natural resource economics) at the end of the respective themes in the course.
+Portfolio: two tematic in-class tests (environmental economics and natural resource economics) at the end of the respective themes in the course (2x50%).

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)